Data Sources

 4. Specify the type of database.
 You cannot change this type later.

-5. Specify the remote agent that will carry out data queries on that data source.
+2. If using a remote agent, specify the remote agent that will carry out data queries on that data source.
 The remote agent must contain a queue with the data query plugin.

 6. Click Next.